LOADING

 Technology is not enough.
 Sound know-how of the city and its issues is crucial to force such landmark selections, says Prof M N Sreehari, site visitors guide and representative.

-“Offences are committed usually in the suburbs and now not within the coronary heart of the metropolis in which the rate has come down notably.
-And we don‘t see any police presence within the suburbs,” he says.
+“Offences are committed usually in the suburbs and not within the coronary heart of the metropolis where the rate has come down notably.
+And we don’t see any police presence within the suburbs,” he says.

-The Bengaluru police don‘t have sufficient men to reveal the forty eight 000 ordinary traffic junctions.
-The present cameras are insufficient to keep an eye fixed at the developing vehicular populace, and he advised Metrolife.
+The Bengaluru police don’t have sufficient men to reveal the forty-eight 000 ordinary traffic junctions.
+The cameras are insufficient to keep an eye fixed on the developing vehicular populace, and he advised Metrolife.

-He believes that the tendency to grease police officers’ palms is in all likelihood to grow with the hike in penalties.
+He believes that the tendency to grease police officers’ palms will likely grow with the hike in penalties.

 On the other hand, V Ravichandar, an urban professional, does not find the revised penalties too excessive.
-“Talking at the cell whilst using amounts to placing others at mortal danger.
+“Talking in the cell while using amounts to placing others in mortal danger.
 It desires to attract provisions of the crook code, much like riding on footpaths,” he says.

 Educated offenders